5 Ways To Use Facebook To Sell More Courses

 5 Ways to Use FB to sell more courses:

 1. FB advertising.
 The most obvious but most challenging way to make money on Facebook is through Facebook ads.
-When you are using Facebook ads to sell your Kajabi course, you want to make sure that you have an excellent feel for your audience.
-Before setting up any Facebook ads, you’ll want to create a customer persona consisting of things like demographic information, language used, and big problems, for your ideal customer.
+Before using Facebook ads to sell your Kajabi course, you want to make sure that you have an excellent feel for your audience.
+You’ll want to create a customer persona consisting of things like demographic information, language used, and the big problems your ideal customer is having.
 You can then use Facebook’s granular targeting to create particular audiences based on interests, demographic information, and habits.
 Once you have a good handle on your customer persona, you will want to start building a few different types of ads.
 At the very least, you will want to create an image ad and a video ad to see what your audience responds to.
 You should also create 3-5 different versions of your image ads to split test with Facebook’s new split test feature.
 Experiment with sending people who click on your ads directly to a sales page vs. sending them to the first step of a sales funnel, getting the email address and nurturing them before trying to make the sale.
 The secret to all Facebook marketing is testing and tracking.
 Start your Facebook advertising with a 7-day test.
 To get enough impressions and clicks to tell which of your ads is performing the best, you will want to set a budget of at least $100 a day.
 After 7 days of running ads, review all the information and look for your click-through rate, conversion rate and your return on ad spend.
 Here are some excellent general benchmarks for a successful Facebook advertising campaign; The average conversion rate for a Facebook ad is about 9.21%, the average click-through rate for an ad is about .90 %, and the average cost per click is $1.72.
 If the numbers from your campaign are dramatically lower than those, you will want to pause your ads and try again or consider hiring a Facebook ad professional to assist you.

 2. Facebook groups: There are over 200 million people in Facebook groups.
-That’s 200 people who have decided to put their hands up and let you know that they are interested in a specific subject.
+That’s 200 million people who have decided to put their hands up and let you know that they are interested in a specific subject.
 There are 2 ways to use Facebook groups depending on whether you have created the group yourself or the group is someone else’s.

 The 2 Types of Facebook Groups:

 - Other People’s Groups (OPG).
 The way to use other people’s groups to sell your course is straightforward; treat the group like your email list and drip them your best content.
 The first step to using other people’s groups is to select groups that let their members post content every day.
 Most people who create a Facebook group have done so to sell their product or services.
-You don’t want to join this kind of groups because they tend to be very restrictive of who can post what and when.
+You don’t want to join this kind of groups because they tend to be very restrictive of who can post what when.
 Instead, you want to find groups that are more generalized.
 For instance, if you teach a course on Dog Training, instead of joining a group for dog training coaches, you would enter a group on the subject of dog training.
 When you join OPG’s, they will often have a set of rules you have to agree to join the group.
-If you see that you have to agree not to post content or videos that are not the group for you.
+If you see that you have to agree not to post content or videos that is not the group for you.
 Instead, you’ll want to join groups that allow people to post non-spam content.
 After you join, start dripping your content, and then this is KEY; participate in the community.
-If you just drip your content out there, people are going to figure out that you’re not a part of the community.
+If you just drip your content out there, people are going to figure out that you’re not really a part of the community.
 However, if you also answer questions, post questions and take part in general discussion while dripping your content, that is a recipe for success.

 - Your own Facebook group.
 You should have your own Facebook group.
 The first thing you need to do is figure out if you want to make it free or paid.
 If you're going to make it free, then you’ll want to title it something broad and generic that could double as a search term like “Local Business Consulting” or “ Dog Agility Training.”
 With a free group you want to get as many members as possible and prompt as many discussions as you can by posting questions, videos, doing live chats, etc. The first step with either a paid group or a free group is to make it valuable and build a community around it.
 You do this by spending time there or hiring someone to spend time there.
 Don’t let questions go unanswered, give good applicable advice and let other people add value as well.
 Once the free group is valuable, you can begin to nurture them to buy your product with opt-in opportunities like a sticky post with your offer and monthly webinars or offers.
 If you decide to have a paid Facebook group, you want to make the group name a specific goal like “ Get your first local consulting client in 90 days or less.” or “ Get your dog competing in agility shows in 30 days!”
 These paid groups are going to function like short-term coaching programs.
 You are going to create a specific coaching offer that goes with the group.
 To use our 90 days to a consulting client example, you would create content (or re-purpose it from your course) and deliver it in the group in exchange for a monthly fee.
 Paid groups are a great way to start making money on Facebook and add a second offer to your original Kajabi course.

-3. Facebook Lives: Recently Susan Garret the creator of the 3 biggest FB lives of all time gave a private speech where she shared some insights on using FB live..
+3. Facebook Lives: Recently Susan Garret the creator of the 3 biggest FB lives of all time gave a private speech where she shared some insights on using FB live.
 2 things were exciting.
 The first was that the best time to do a Facebook live is on Sunday mornings at around 10 am eastern standard time because that is when Facebook has the least amount of staff on hand to throttle down your organic reach.
 The second thing she said was that she was getting twice as many views on Facebook live as she was when she used more produced previously recorded videos.
 Facebook is very invested in the success of live videos and is encouraging users to go live more and more.
 But how do you use Facebook lives to sell more courses?

 Let’s start with the setup.